sharetribe/flex-docs/src/docs/references/transaction-process-format/index.md

 [Transaction process actions](/references/transaction-process-actions/)
 reference article.

-## Time expressions and delayed transitions
+## Time expressions, delayed transitions and delayed notifications

 Time expressions can be used both with transitions and notifications to delay the execution.
 The Flex transaction engine exposes a set of